-The School does not attempt to "lock down" access to the Internet, but rather to manage and filter the services provided to an appropriate degree.
-The School also understands that it is possible that pupils and staff could access the Internet using methods that cannot be managed or filtered by them e.g. by using cellular data (for example a 4G connection via a mobile phone).
-The School believes that it is vital to educate pupils, staff and parents as to the possible risks that may be encountered online, and what to do if there is a problem.
+The school does not attempt to "lock down" access to the Internet, but rather to manage and filter the services provided to an appropriate degree.
+The school also understands that it is possible that pupils and staff could access the Internet using methods that cannot be managed or filtered by them e.g. by using cellular data (for example a 4G connection via a mobile phone).
+The school believes that it is vital to educate pupils, staff and parents as to the possible risks that may be encountered online, and what to do if there is a problem.
 This is addressed in the following ways:

-- Pupils are taught about Online Safety in Computing lessons, typically at the beginning of the school year. - Pupils answer a questionnaire to assess their knowledge and understanding to help inform teaching and learning requirements. - Peer mentors, currently the Media Prefects, are used preemptively to discuss issues in the Lower Prep with small groups of pupils and they will be available in response to an incident. - Opportunities are taken to speak to parents at parents' evenings. - Staff are taught about Online Safety at least once a year, typically in an INSET environment. - Parents are offered seminars at least once a year. - Parents are offered information via the School website, and they are sent letters and other correspondence as situations arise. - There is a focus on Online Safety at various times in the year, notably Safer Internet Day in February. - The School website features information, resources, news and advice for pupils, staff and parents.
+- Pupils are taught about Online Safety in Computing lessons, typically at the beginning of the school year. - Pupils answer a questionnaire to assess their knowledge and understanding to help inform teaching and learning requirements. - Peer mentors, currently the Media Prefects, are used pre-emptively to discuss issues in the Lower Prep with small groups of pupils and they will be available in response to an incident. - Opportunities are taken to speak to parents at parents' evenings. - Staff are taught about Online Safety at least once a year, typically in an INSET environment. - Parents are offered seminars at least once a year. - Parents are offered information via the school website, and they are sent letters and other correspondence as situations arise. - There is a focus on Online Safety at various times in the year, notably Safer Internet Day in February. - The Online Safety Coordinator regularly updates a website: www.jgledhill.co.uk with information, resources, news and advice, for pupils, staff and parents.
+The Online Safety Plan for the year is included on this website.